nguyenhoangdouyen/Superstore-Customer-Segmentation-Using-RFM-Model---Python-Google-Colab-/README.md

 - Leverage **reviews** to build trust and influence purchases.

 ###  B. Business Recommendation

-In SuperStore's retail model, where the RFM (Recency, Frequency, Monetary) model is used for customer segmentation and marketing strategies, the primary **focus should be on Frequency (F)**.

-**B. Business Recommendation**

 In SuperStore's retail model, the **RFM (Recency, Frequency, Monetary)** model is key for segmentation and marketing strategies, with a primary focus on **Frequency (F)**.